- Boston University

 Community

-Iβm a member of the Audio/Visual team for SIGPLAN conferences.
+Iβm a member of the Audio/Video team for SIGPLAN conferences.
 While this is just volunteering work, Iβve come to put a considerable amount of time into it, so feel free check out SIGPLANβs official YouTube Channel if youβre interested in some cool PL videos!

 Tired of my site?
 Click here for a random one of my friends.